 Provides students with core knowledge about the process of learning, performing and improving motor skills.
 Combining motor learning and sport psychology principles, students are exposed to numerous practice and performance concepts designed to optimize motor learning and performance.
 Students are expected to understand and apply these principles to real-life situations.

-Focuses on the development, organization, implementation and administration of health, fitness, wellness and other health promotion programs.
+ESHE 461: Organization and Administration of Health/Fitness Programs Focuses on the development, organization, implementation and administration of health, fitness, wellness and other health promotion programs.
 It includes basic information on facility and staffing requirements for such programs.